Indonesia's loan growth picks up to 9.5 pct y/y in April

-JAKARTA, June 15 Loans extended by Indonesian banks grew 9.5 percent in April from a year earlier, the fastest pace since January 2016, the central bank said on Thursday.
+JAKARTA, June 15 (Reuters) - Loans extended by Indonesian banks grew 9.5 percent in April from a year earlier, the fastest pace since January 2016, the central bank said on Thursday.

 March's annual loan growth was 9.2 percent.